 Arranging Special Services

 In line with current restrictions on gatherings at church establishments and requirements at Park Lane please refer to our COVID-19 Safety Precautions guidlines available to download on our Home Page.
-For further information
+Further information

 on Weddings, Baptisms and Funerals at Park Lane Church is available from